 With rising expectations Luke unfolded Linda Fulton’s telephone records and placed them on his desk.
 He dragged his hand across them to flatten them out.
 He checked his notes for the date required.

-Luke scanned through the records looking for any calls made from, or received at the Fulton’s landline number prior to 7.53pm on Saturday the 24th—the time Calvin made the frantic 9-1-1 call from his mobile phone after discovering his wife’s fatally beaten body on the kitchen floor.
+Luke scanned through the records looking for any calls made from, or received at the Fulton’s landline number prior to 7.53pm on Saturday the 24th—the time Calvin made the frantic 9-1-1 call from his cell phone.

 He flicked through the telephone records until he reached the last page.
 Moving his pencil down the last page he located a fifteen minute outgoing call made at 7.45pm on the 24th.
 There were no other calls made on that date.
 In fact, there were no other calls made from this number for a further five days.